danigb/codingadventures/source/2014-10-15-playing-scales.html.markdown

 ---
-title: "Day 2: Playing Scales"
+title: "Overtone Day 2: Playing Scales"
 date: 2014-10-15
 tags: clojure, light table, overtone, music theory, scales
 ---

-# Day 2: Playing Scales
+# Overtone Day 2: Playing Scales

 Today I want to learn how to play a sequence of notes with Overtone.
 Not so easy if, like me, you are new to Overtone and Clojure.